 [More: LinkedIn for Company Research]

-More profiles = added social proof of who you are and what you can do.
+More profiles = addional social proof of who you are and what you can do.

-Connect your LinkedIn Profile to your other professional social media profiles, like Twitter, Facebook, Google+, and so on by editing the contact information on your Profile, which allows you to create up to 3 links.
+Connect your LinkedIn Profile to your other professional social media profiles, like Twitter, Facebook, Pinterest, and so on by editing the contact information on your Profile, which allows you to add up to 3 links.

-As social media guru Stacy Zapar recommended in her blog, add your Twitter handle to your LinkedIn Profile's Professional Headline to connect those two major profiles.
-If you don't have a personal blog or other web platform, add your LinkedIn Profile's URL to your Twitter Bio, for your business/professional Twitter account.
+If you don't have a personal blog or other web platform, add your LinkedIn Profile's URL to your Twitter Bio, for your business/professional Twitter account, and vice versa.

 Include links to your LinkedIn Profile and your other professional social media to every resume you submit to make sure that the right social media profiles are found by the employer.
 It shows them you are social media savvy, and it also precludes them from thinking someone else's profile is your's.